-More than five years after it began, the full-blown civil war has killed over 250,000 people, half of whom are believed to be civilians.
-Bombings are destroying crowded cities and horrific human rights violations are widespread.
+The war has killed hundreds of thousands of people in the nine years since it began.
+Crowded cities have been destroyed and horrific human rights violations are widespread.
 Basic necessities like food and medical care are sparse.

-In August 2013, more Syrians escaped into northern Iraq at a newly opened border crossing.
-Now they are trapped by that country's own insurgent conflict, and Iraq is struggling to meet the needs of Syrian refugees on top of more than 1 million internally displaced Iraqis — efforts that we are working to support.
+In August 2013, more Syrians escaped into northern Iraq at a newly-opened border crossing.
+Now they are trapped by that country's own internal conflict, and Iraq is struggling to meet the needs of Syrian refugees on top of 2 million internally displaced Iraqis — efforts that we are working to support.